dotnetdeveloperaz/ExchangeRateConsole/README.md

 ```
 dotnet build
 ```
 To run a simple test, run the following, specifying the .NET version to run on (net6.0, net7.0, net8.0).
+If you will target a single .NET framework, just change the project file for a single framework version.
 ```
-dotnet run --framework net6.0
+dotnet run --framework net8.0
 ```
 *Note:* You can remove multi-framework targeting from ExchangeRateConsole.csproj to target a specific version and omit --framework.

 To run a test after you create an account with Open Exchange
 ```
-dotnet run acct --framework net6.0
+dotnet run acct --framework net8.0
 ```
 You should see something similar to:
 ```